Crucible Theatre

+The Crucible Theatre, or simply The Crucible, is a theatre in Sheffield, South Yorkshire, England, which opened in 1971.
+Its name refers to crucible steel, which was developed in Sheffield in 1740 and drove the industrialisation of the city.

+In addition to regular theatrical performances, the theatre also serves as a sports venue, having hosted the World Snooker Championship annually since 1977.
+The Guardian newspaper has called the Crucible the "spiritual home of snooker".
+The World Women's Snooker Championship and the World Seniors Championship have also been staged at the venue.

-The Crucible Theatre (often referred to simply as "The Crucible") is a theatre in Sheffield, South Yorkshire, England which opened in 1971.
-Although it hosts regular theatrical performances, it is best known for hosting professional snooker's most prestigious tournament, the World Snooker Championship, which has been held annually at the venue since 1977.
-Its name is a reference to the local steel industry.
-In May 2022 plans were unveiled to build a new 3,000-seater venue nearby with a bridge connecting the two buildings.
+In May 2022 plans were unveiled to build a new 3,000-seat venue nearby with a bridge connecting the two buildings.

 History

 The Crucible Theatre was built by M J Gleeson and opened in 1971.
-It replaced the Sheffield Repertory Theatre in Townhead Street.
+It replaced the Sheffield Repertory Theatre which was based in Townhead Street at the Sheffield Playhouse.
 In 1967 Colin George, the founding artistic director of the Crucible, recommended a thrust stage for Sheffield, inspired by theatres created by Sir Tyrone Guthrie.
 Tanya Moiseiwitsch, who had been involved in designing Guthrie's theatres, was recruited to design Gleeson's theatre as well.
 The architects Renton Howard Wood Levin Architects were employed and the building itself began to take shape in 1969.
 It was completed in two years, with the opening performance in November 1971.
 The opening night performances were Fanfare, an evening's entertainment showing children acting in an improvised scene, Anton Chekhov's Swansong with Ian McKellen and Edward Petherbridge, and a music hall finale with a Sheffield brass band.

 This demonstrated the versatility of the stage, which has since been adapted for dance and musical performances, as well as classical and modern theatre.
 The Crucible Theatre also hosts touring productions and the World Snooker Championship.

 The audience sits on three sides but no member is more than 22 yards (20 metres) from the performer.
 Consequently, although it seats 980 people the spectator has an intimate relationship with the activity on stage.
 Colin George and the administrator David Brayshaw persuaded the Gulbenkian Foundation to finance the building of a professional studio theatre – the 400 seat Tanya Moiseiwitsch Playhouse, which opened with the main house.

 In 2001, the Crucible was awarded the Barclays 'Theatre of the Year Award'.
 It is a Grade II listed building.

 The building went through a £15 million refurbishment between 2007 and late 2009 – opening during that period only for the 2008 and 2009 World Snooker Championships.

-The Crucible reopened as a theatre on 11 February 2010 with a production of Henrik Ibsen's An Enemy of the People, with the official reopening by the Prince Edward, Earl of Wessex on 18 February 2010.
+The Crucible reopened as a theatre on 11 February 2010 with a production of Henrik Ibsen's An Enemy of the People, with the official reopening by Prince Edward on 18 February 2010.